Although there are rules and guidelines that should be observed by debt collection companies, they do not always keep to these.

 Items that do not belong to you, like your partner's or flatmate's possessions

 However, they can take luxury items and anything from outside your home, including your car and garden equipment.

 Debt collection companies

 Unlike registered bailiffs, debt collection companies cannot take your possessions.

 They do not have the same legal powers as a bailiff and can only visit your home to discuss repayment of your debts.

 A debt collector or creditor needs court approval before they can take your pay direct from your employer.
 They will only be able to get this if you've had a CCJ in place for a certain amount of time.

-For more information on how a company can take money directly from your pay, visit the Citizen's Advice Bureau website.
+For more information on how a company can take money directly from your pay, visit the Citizen's Advice website.